-Canon 1D X Mark II versus Olympus PEN-F
+Canon 1D X Mark II vs Olympus PEN-F

-The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Olympus PEN-F. Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Olympus PEN-F. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (66 percent) than the Canon 1D X Mark II.
 Moreover, the PEN-F is substantially lighter (72 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.